makerviet/via-docs/content/_index.en.md

           target: _blank
           color: '#222'
           bgcolor: 'white'
-      - subtitle: Software
+      - subtitle: Hardware
         subtitlePosition: center
-        description: "Our Software platform is developed to be friendly for all users.
-AI model integration,  algorithm implementation, and hardware communication are all convenient and require no effort."
+        description: "We develop and open source the best circuit boards and components at a reasonable price as a platform to build mini self-driving car projects.
+Everyone can build a physical self-driving car with our design."
-        image: images/section/code.png
+        image: images/section/cpu.png
         color: white
         button:
           name: "More"